wix-incubator/data-capsule/README.md

 ## CachedStorage

 Constructor accepts `options` object with `remoteStrategy` and `localStrategy`.
 Get operations are first tried against `localStrategy` and if no local cache exists, we then fallback to `remoteStrategy` and eventually cache to `localStrategy`.
 Set operations are cached to `localStrategy` as well.
 Note that `localStrategy` cache is always set with expiration period of one hour in order to avoid stale cache issues.
+However, if you wish, you can override the expiration period by passing in the expiration option. (pass `null` to completely remove the expiration).
 The `localStrategy` is `new LocalStorageStrategy()` by default, so you don't have to pass it, but anyway you are better off using the short form below:

 ```js
 import {DataCapsule, CachedStorageStrategy, LocalStorageStrategy, WixStorageStrategy} from 'data-capsule';